 The symptoms of a hyperextended elbow will depend on the severity of the injured elbow.
 Symptoms may include the following:

-• A popping sound as the injury occurs
+• A popping sound and instant pain as the injury occurs

-• Dull to sharp pain as you bend your elbow
+• Dull ache to sharp pain during elbow movement

 • Swelling around your elbow